By: Marilyn L. Davis

 The Writer’s Brain

 Writers typically spend a lot of time in their heads.
-Most of my friends who are writers, read for pleasure as well, so words are always running through our heads.
+Most of my friends, who are writers, read for pleasure as well, so words are always running through our heads.
 We read billboards, cereal box cartons, we notice street names, and we look for things containing words that might kick-start a headline, or give us something else to ponder.

-Inspiration can come from that billboard, that chance encounter at the supermarket, or the overheard snatches of conversation.
+Inspiration can come from that billboard, a chance encounter at the supermarket, or the overheard snatches of conversation.
 Writers turn their thoughts and inspiration into articles, blogs, novellas, poems, bestsellers, and tomes.
 There are many venues for writers to share their thoughts, even if it is just in their personal journal.